jdeeshl/Twitch-Extension/README.md

    cd client
    ```

-2. Install frontend dependencies and start.
+2. Install frontend dependencies, start and then visit the URL.

    ```bash
    npm install